-Lately, I have been spending a lot of time understanding the technological impact on the human race (heard of humane tech?), policy impact on society (how social finance is creating better policy interventions?), ecosystem development impact on creating a market, and impact of communities/tribes to bring social and behavioural change.
+Lately, I have been spending a lot of time understanding the technological impact on the human race (heard of humane tech?), policy impact on society (how social finance is creating better policy interventions?), ecosystem development impact on creating a market, and impact of communities/tribes to bring social and behavioral change.
 Hence, I thought of putting … Continue reading being an ecosystem builder

 Is there a scientific way to evaluate your productivity?
 This question is popping in my head for quite some time.
 Hence, like everyone, I spent hours and hours reading books and listening to various podcasts like: [Book] Deep Work by Carl Newport [Book] Digital Minimalism by Carl Newport [Book] The Life-Changing Magic of Tidying: A simple, effective … Continue reading What’s my productivity score?